 Policies restricting individual freedom are acceptable only where significant reductions in risk of infection in the population are expected to follow and hence the health of all Australians protected.

-Recent events leading to avoidable community transmission (Melbourne’s hotel quarantine fiasco, individuals from hotspots avoiding quarantine in Queensland) provide evidence of government failure.
+Events leading to avoidable community transmission (Melbourne’s hotel quarantine fiasco, individuals from hotspots avoiding quarantine in Queensland) provide evidence of government failure.
 This undermines restricting everyone’s freedom because the public’s sacrifice does not provide the increased protection promised by our political leaders.
 No amount of social distancing in Melbourne is effective if the government fails to regulate security arrangements under hotel quarantine contracts.

 Entry-to-Queensland restrictions on people from hotspots were not effective and border closures were reimposed because the ‘reward’ for honesty was a $2800 bill for a 14-day hotel quarantine.
 The police had no means of verifying entrants’ claims.
 Lying avoided a large cost to the individual but imposed increased risks of harm on others.